 Two field tutorials: a field project of about one week to investigate plant communities in a selected environment and a two-day excursion for comparative study of a contrasting environment.

-^{} Not to be introduced before 1972.
+Not to be introduced before 1972.

-27.303 Theory of Urban Settlement
+27.303 Urban and Transportation Geography